MASP: Scalable GNN-based Planning for Multi-Agent Navigation: Introduction

 \section{Introduction}

-Navigation is an important task for intelligent embodied agents, widely applied in various domains, including autonomous driving~\cite{autonomousdriving,autonomousdriving2}, logistics and transportation~\cite{logistics,logistics2}, and disaster rescue~\cite{rescue,rescue2}.
-In this paper, we consider a decentralized multi-agent navigation problem where multiple agents make decisions independently and simultaneously navigate towards a set of initially unassigned targets, which is more challenging in cooperation.
+Navigation is an important task for intelligent embodied agents and is widely applied in various domains, including autonomous driving~\cite{autonomousdriving,autonomousdriving2}, logistics and transportation~\cite{logistics,logistics2}, and disaster rescue~\cite{rescue,rescue2}.
+This paper considers a multi-agent navigation problem where multiple agents make decisions independently and navigate simultaneously toward a set of initially unassigned goals.

-Planning-based solutions have been extensively employed in multi-agent navigation tasks~\cite{frontier3,RRT}.
-They offer the advantage of minimal training and adaptability to varying agent numbers.
-However, these methods often exhibit limited capabilities in coordination strategies, demanding intricate hyper-parameter tuning for each specific scenario.
+Planning-based solutions have been extensively employed in multi-agent navigation tasks~\cite{frontier3,RRT_Star}.
+However, these methods often struggle with coordination strategies, demanding intricate hyper-parameter tuning for each specific scenario.
 Moreover, they can be time-consuming due to frequent re-planning at each decision step.
-Conversely, reinforcement learning~(RL) has attracted significant attention for its remarkable expressiveness in multi-agent navigation tasks~\cite{maans,mage-x, inferenceMultiNavigation}.
-RL-based methods involve the direct end-to-end learning of neural policies by interacting with a simulated environment.
-Compared to planning-based solutions, RL-based methods offer strong representation capabilities for complex strategies and negligible inference overhead once the policies are well-trained. \looseness=-1

-In RL~\cite{mappo, mat}, the prevailing approach to finding near-optimal solutions is to directly train a policy that produces environmental actions for agents.
-However, directly learning strategies from large search spaces results in low data efficiency and limited cooperation, which is more severe with increased agent numbers or environmental complexity.
-Therefore, existing methods~\cite{multiagent-RL,liu2021multi} mainly focus on navigation tasks in simple scenarios with only a few agents.
+Conversely, reinforcement learning~(RL) offers its remarkable expressiveness in multi-agent navigation tasks~\cite{maans,mage-x, inferenceMultiNavigation} with strong representation capabilities for complex strategies and low inference overhead once policies are well-trained.
+However, directly learning an end-to-end policy~\cite{mappo, mat} from a large exploration space results in low sample efficiency and limited cooperation, which is more severe as the number of agents or the complexity of the environment increases. {Moreover, classical RL policies tend to overfit to fixed and trained agent numbers and often exhibit poor generalization in varying agent numbers.} Therefore, existing methods~\cite{multiagent-RL,liu2021multi} mainly focus on simple scenarios with a few fixed agent numbers.\looseness=-1

-To solve these challenges in navigation tasks with a substantial number of agents, we adopt a hierarchical framework to divide a large search space into multiple smaller spaces, resulting in reduced space complexity and improved data efficiency.
-For improved goal achievement and cooperation, we leverage graph neural networks~(GNN) to capture the interaction between agents and goals.
-Besides, to enhance generalization capabilities in scenarios with unseen team sizes, we divide the agents into multiple groups, each with a fixed number of agents during both training and evaluation.
-Therefore, we can always assume that each agent is in the previously seen group.
-We call this overall solution, \emph{\underline{M}ulti-\underline{A}gent \underline{S}calable GNN-based \underline{P}lanner}~(\name).